1di210299/ForexAssistant/README.md

 This program analyzes a currency pair then using trends and analytical tools is able to provide trading advice (i.e a good time to buy in or go short into a market).

-For information regarding trading philosophy, techniques used, direction of the program and/or upcoming features, contact Ashton Sidhu at ashton.sidhu1994@gmail.com
+For information regarding trading philosophy, techniques used, direction of the program and/or upcoming features, contact Juan Dieg Gutierrez

 --------------------------------------------------------------------------------------------------------------------------------------